AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/index.md

 <ul>
   <li>Simple integrated screening</li>
   <p>A simple integration which runs AEBs Compliance Screening on one or more addresses you would like to screen.
-The response may be processed by your partner system or you may be notified via e-mail.
+The response is typically processed by your partner system and you may configure a notification via e-mail.
 This lightweight integration use case would require subsequent action by a natural person through AEBs Compliance Screening GUI. </p>
   <li>Screening with integrated re-screen</li>
   <p>A standard integration which runs AEBs Compliance Screening.
 The response would be handled by the partner system, followed by subsequent action by a natural person through AEBs Compliance Screening GUI and a second screening triggered by the partner system to re-evaluate the screened addresses once more.</p>
   <li>Screening with integrated good guy definition</li>